Arcimboldo’s Allegories of the Seasons

 Other examples of everyday drawings by Parmigianino reveal life as it happened at home.
 A drawing of A Woman Plaiting Another Woman shows a mundane task.
 It also displays relationships and a loving image of sisterhood.

 It becomes evident that Parmigianino saw beauty in even the most boring scenes within the home.
-With a desire to put down anything he could see on paper, Bust of a Woman in Profile and Studies of Washing Hanging Out to Dry shows a scene we can all recognize from daily life.
+With a desire to put down anything he could see on paper, Bust of a Woman in Profile and Studies of Washing Hanging Out to Dry shows a scene as mundane as it can get.

 The unusual subjects of Parmigianino’s drawings continue.
 In A Pair of Lovers, Seated, Parmigianino draws himself as the figure on the right.
 While he drew multiple self-portraits throughout his career, including himself in a scene like this was definitely unprecedented at the time.

-Before him, drawing was solely a means to help artists create a larger artwork.
+Before him, drawing was solely used as a tool for practicing and studying composition.
 Although artists like Raphael and Polidoro da Caravaggio had touched on the genre of everyday drawings before, Parmigianino took the subject to the next level and developed it greatly.
 The artist approached drawing with an intense determination to capture anything and everything.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!